Josh Harrop: Northampton Town

 On 12 December 2022, Harrop joined League Two side Northampton Town on a short-term contract.

+Cheltenham Town

+On 22 January 2024, Harrop joined League One club Cheltenham Town on a short-term contract until the end of the season.

 International career

 Harrop received his first call up to the England U20 squad in September 2014.
 He won three caps for the under-20s in 2014.